As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

 If you’d like to find out more about LandAid and the work that they do, visit their website landaid.org.

-And if you’re a resident living with us at Host, don’t forget to make your pledge to become more environmentally friendly and support LandAid – or one of our other charities; Student Minds and Just a Drop.
+If you’re living with us at Host, make your pledge to become more environmentally friendly and support LandAid.
+Or support one of our other charities; Student Minds and Just a Drop.
 Keep an eye out in the coming weeks for more news on the #HostEnvironmentalPledge campaign and the charities we’re supporting.

 #HostEnvironmentalPledge.
 Getting serious about the environment we live in.